rstudio/demo-co-quarto-report/README.md

 ## Build the reports

 This files in this repository create two different reports: an HTML report called `01_report.html` and a PDF report called `03_pdf.pdf`.
-You can render the reports locally by:
+Follow these steps to render the reports locally:

-1. Fork and clone this repository.
+1.  **Fork and clone this repository.**
 2.  **Render the HTML report:** Open `01_report.qmd` and click *Render*.
 Note: you'll need to [install Quarto](https://quarto.org/docs/get-started/) if you haven't already.
 3.  **Render the PDF report:** Open `03_pdf.qmd` and click *Render*.